rickellis/Arch-Linux-Install-Guide/README.md

 ## Drive setup

-__IMPORTANT:__ Make sure you change the device nodes in all of my examples to your particular nodes.
+__IMPORTANT:__ Make sure you change the device nodes in all of the examples to your particular nodes.
 For example, in this document I might use:

 	/dev/sd*